 \subsection{Optimality conditions and convergence measures}

 In this subsection, we introduce some notions on optimality conditions and related quantities.
-Here we denote $f$ to be a generic objective function $\Param\rightarrow \R$, but elsewhere $f$ will denote the expected loss function in \eqref{eq:expected_loss_minimization} unless otherwise menteiond.
+Here we denote $f$ to be a general objective function $\Param\rightarrow \R$, but elsewhere $f$ will denote the expected loss function in \eqref{eq:expected_loss_minimization} unless otherwise mentioned.

 Recall that we say $\param^{*}\in \Param$ is a \textit{stationary point} of $f$ over $\Param$ if

 where $\langle \cdot,\, \cdot \rangle$ denotes the dot project on $\R^{p}\supseteq \Param$.
 This is equivalent to saying that $-\nabla f(\param^{*})$ is in the normal cone of $\Param$ at $\param^{*}$.
 If $\param^{*}$ is in the interior of $\Param$, then it implies $\lVert \nabla f(\param^{*}) \rVert=0$.
 For iterative algorithms, such a first-order optimality condition may hardly be satisfied exactly in a finite number of iterations, so it is more important to know how the worst-case number of iterations required to achieve an $\eps$-approximate solution scales with the desired precision $\eps$.
 More precisely, we say $\param^{*}\in \Param$ is an \textit{$\eps$-approxiate stationary point} of $f$ over $\Param$ if